ConsolidatedSky/NEFARAM/README.md

 ## Final Steps - Ingame
 ### Initial Actions
-After creating your character (NEEDS to be a woman), wait until there's no more messages appearing on the top left (can take a couple minutes).
-Then Go to MCM>MCM Recorder>Click on NEFARAM and follow the Instructions>Click Run Recording.
+After creating your character (NEEDS to be a woman), do the following :

+1) Press Backspace > File (top left) > import/export > in the drop-down menu select NEFARAM > import > ok > close the windows

+2) Open Inventory > click on [Additemmenu Pack] > click both books > read both books > you can drop the [Additemenu Pack]. *BETA Comment : and you can also drop the 'Spank Slave' item, it is useless, but that will keep coming back whenever you load a save.
+I need to edit a script to remove that...*

+WAIT UNTIL THERE'S NO MORE MESSAGES APPEARING ON THE TOP LEFT

+3) Go to MCM > MCM Recorder > Click on NEFARAM and follow the Instructions > Click Run Recording.
 You will get messages on the top left again and even some popups appearing.
 This part can take several minutes, And even if nothing seems to be happening, something is happening.
 Wait until the Popup "NEFARAM has finished playing" appears.

-### Some functions could not be recorded to MCM Recorder, so you have to do it manually :
-MCM>Wetfuction Redux>Target>Select target (your character name)>Then a bit under Start Effect
+4) Go to MCM > Wetfuction Redux > Target > Select target (your character name)>Then a bit under Start Effect

-### Final notes :
+### Final notes and tips :
+*BETA COMMENT : Save often :')*

-You can modify your body type with OBody (Press F10).
-You can add your own custom CBBE 3BA body preset into ModOrganizer and it'll work out of the box, no need to rerun Bodyslide.
+You can modify your body type with [OBody](https://www.nexusmods.com/skyrimspecialedition/mods/51084) (Press F10).
+Or others people's bodies male or female if you aim at them with your crosshair.

 All debug spells are located in your Powers Keyring Power

-The Notification Log MCM is very useful to read what you might've missed ingame.
+The [Notification Log](https://www.nexusmods.com/skyrimspecialedition/mods/27707) MCM is very useful to read what you might've missed ingame.

+You can hide quests you dont want to do with [Hide your quests](https://www.nexusmods.com/skyrimspecialedition/mods/50125).

+Press G for the Survival Wheel, with tons of useful actions to do.

+Feel free to edit the MCMs of mods, most do not pose issues apart from gameplay and balance changes, but do so at your own risk, for example if you reenable decapitations in violens you have a 50% chance to also decapitate your PC when you decapitate someone (CTD)

 ### DONE !
 You can save and never have to do this again !
 Unless you update the list of course ;)